kobolds-io/stdx/README.md

 # Overview

-**CAUTION** this project is current in development and should be used at your own risk.
-Until there is a stable tagged release, be careful.
+> **CAUTION** this project has been archived.
+Please see https://codeberg.org/kobolds-io/stdx.

 This is a library adding several generally useful tools that are either not included in the standard library or have slightly different behavior.
 As the `zig` programming language matures, we should get more and more awesome `std` library features but until then...